hgrecco/pint/docs/tutorial.rst

    <Quantity(1.0, 'inch')>

-.. warning:: Pint currently uses eval_ under the hood.
+.. note:: Since version 0.7, Pint **does not** uses eval_ under the hood.
-   Do not use this approach from untrusted sources as it is dangerous_.
+   This change removes the `serious security problem`_ that the system is exposed when parsing information from untrusted sources.

 String formatting